apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

           The Kafka Source also provides defaults for the key.deserializer(org.apache.kafka.common.serialization.StringSerializer) and value.deserializer(org.apache.kafka.common.serialization.ByteArraySerializer).
 Modification of these parameters is not recommended.

+.. note:: The Kafka Source sets several event headers if they don't exist already: "timestamp", "topic", "partition" and "key" (if it's a keyed kafka message).
+          Especially the header field "topic" can lead to unexpected behaviour when used in combination with the Kafka Sink.
+          This header field overwrites the destination topic of the sinks configuration and leads to an indefinite loop producing the messages to into the topic where they has been read from.

 Deprecated Properties

 ===============================  ===================  =============================================================================================